adjo0043/Mathematical-Modeling-Of-Infectious-Diseases-V1/Readme.md

 *   **Calibration Outputs:**
     *   Stored in `data/calibration_output/`.
     *   `mcmc_summary.csv`: Contains summary statistics (mean, median, standard deviation, quantiles) for the posterior distributions of calibrated parameters and derived metrics.
+    *   Posterior predictive check data, scenario analysis comparisons, and trajectory aggregations.
-    *   Other files might include MCMC trace plots (if generated by scripts), posterior predictive check data, etc.
+    *   Other files might include MCMC trace plots (if generated by scripts), validation results, etc.
 *   **Log Files:**
     *   Application logs are printed to the console.
     *   File logging can be enabled via the [`Logger`](include/utils/Logger.hpp) class, typically to a file like `epidemic_model.log` in the execution directory.